 real challenge.
 If there is something to be found, I will utilise all my skills to find it!

-There are many records for genealogists which can be sourced online, but many of these contain information which may not be accurate and require to be verified by looking at the statutory records themselves.
+There are a great number of records for genealogists which can be sourced online, but many of these contain information which may not be accurate and require to be verified by looking at the statutory records themselves at source.
 This is very important.
-A great many records cannot be sourced online, however, so it is often only by visiting these repositories in person that one is able to gain a full insight into the family's history.
+Numerous records cannot be sourced online, however, so it is only by visiting the repositories in person that one is able to gain a full insight into the family's history.
 Most importantly, part of the professional researcher's skill is in knowing which additional records are available and where to find them.